 Through this raid, Darcy, Ashley and Monica have seen an end for their suffering and are now trafficking survivors.
-In addition, PRC/FFLI was able to strengthen our relationship with several local nonprofits and police forces.
+In addition, this allowed our Nepal team to strengthen relationships with several local nonprofits and police forces.
 We are hopeful these relationships will lead to more successful raids in the future.

 Stand With Us for Freedom